Search for

 DESCRIPTION:

-Offensive capability is also excellect thanks in large part to the nose-mounted target acquisition and night vision system that pivots in coordination with the gunner's helmet.
-The primary armament of Hellfire anti-tank missiles, unguided rocket pods, and a 30-mm chain gun makes the Apache well-equipped to deal with any form of ground target.
+Offensive capability is improved by a nose-mounted target acquisition and night vision system that pivots in coordination with the gunner's helmet.
+The Apache's primary armament consists of Hellfire anti-tank missiles, unguided rocket pods, and a 30-mm chain gun for use against ground targets.
 In addition, the AH-64 can be armed with Stinger or Sidewinder missiles for use against other helicopters or low-flying aircraft.

 The Apache performed well in Panama and the 1991 Gulf War.
 Iraqi soldiers were so terrified of the helicopter that 10,000 troops once surrendered when three of them appeared.
 Due to these successes, the more advanced AH-64D was developed to further improve the design's capabilities.
 At the heart of the AH-64D is the Longbow fire control radar capable of detecting, locating, classifying, and prioritizing targets while minimizing the vehicle's exposure to detection by the enemy.
 With the radome mounted high above the main rotor, the Apache can hide behind natural terrain while scouting the battlefield before popping up to make precision strikes with its fire-and-forget weapons.